fouomene/poc-jcdecaux-kafka-spring/README.md

 # poc-jcdecaux-kafka-spring
-We will use this JCDecaux API https://developer.jcdecaux.com to observe rentals at each bike station in real time..
+We will use this JCDecaux API https://developer.jcdecaux.com to observe rentals at each bike station in real time...